landodotworld/nextstep/README.md

+# Purpose
+My drive is peace, freedom, dream, transparency, human, learning, pace and superfast progress.
+Time is everything.
+If I invest time on it, it's because I really believe on the long term potential.
+Continuous transformation, super flexible and fast execution for real impact.

 # About me
 It was challenging to live as a teenager away from the city.
 Today it is a gift to have this farm as our family <a href="https://www.instagram.com/epicoshouse/">life project.</a> <br>
 Be confident!
 Life is easier when one is accepting.